evan-kyr/lcontext/README.md

 **Example:**
 ```
-Give me an overview of my app's analytics for the last week
+Give me an overview of my app's behavioral analytics for the last week
 ```

 ### `get_visitors`